Cauda Equina Syndrome Claims

 Under this agreement, clients do not have to pay upfront legal fees or bear the costs during the progression of their case.

-We will talk you through the specifics of this agreement, including any fees that are payable upon a successful outcome.
-It is important to us that you are fully informed and comfortable with all aspects of the funding arrangement, and that nobody is prevented from seeking justice and compensation for medical negligence due to financial concerns.
+If you choose to work with JMW, we will talk you through the specifics of how this works, so that you are fully informed from the outset.
+Our priority is to make sure that nobody is prevented from seeking justice and compensation for medical negligence due to financial concerns.

 Q